ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 # Close Payment Order

-Closes a payment order for further payments
+Closes a payment order and disables the possibility of updating the payment order with further payments.

-You need to create a PaymentsApi object with a `tenant_id` as a parameter to access `close_payment_order()`.
-You can also send in an environment parameter if you wish to test your code towards a `sandbox` environment but the default value is `production`.
-This function also requires a `payment_order_id` of the payment order you want to close.
-If the `tenant_id` exists and the given `payment_order_id` is connected to a payment order, this function will return a successfull response.
-Otherwise an error object is returned.
+Using `close_payment_order()`:

+-   Create a PaymentsApi object with a `tenant_id` as a parameter to access get_payment_order().
+-   Send in an environment parameter to test your code in `sandbox` mode.
+The default value is `production`.

+close_payment_order() takes a `payment_order_id` and updates a payment order matching the payment_order_id with a "closed" status. close_payment_order() returns an error object if the payment_order_id is invalid.

 ```python
 def close_payment_order(payment_order_id)